-This annual report is submitted by Lakeland Power Distribution Ltd (LPD) in accordance with the filing requirements set out in the Conservation and Demand Management ("CDM") Code for Electricity Distributors, issued September 16, 2010, Board File No. EB-2010-0215 specifically, the Appendix C Annual Report Template, as a progress report and update to Parry Sound Power (PSP) Strategy filed with the Ontario Energy Board ("Board" or "OEB") on November 1, 2010.
-Accordingly, this report outlines PSP CDM activities for the period of January 1, 2014 to December 31, 2014.
+This annual report is submitted by InnPower Corporation ("InnPower") in accordance with the filing requirements set out in the Conservation and Demand Management ("CDM") Code for Electricity Distributors, issued September 16, 2010, Board File No. EB-2010-0215 specifically, the Appendix C Annual Report Template, as a progress report and update to InnPower's Strategy filed with the Ontario Energy Board ("Board" or "OEB") on November 1, 2010.
+Accordingly, this report outlines InnPower's CDM activities for the period of January 1, 2014 to December 31, 2014.
 It includes net peak demand and net energy savings achieved in 2011, 2012, 2013, and 2014, CDM program activities, successes and challenges.
-While it is recognized that Parry Sound Power and Lakeland Power Distribution Ltd. became one LDC on July 1st 2014, for the consistency of the reporting with past year's reports the results for each of the LDCs has been reported separately.

-PSP did not apply for any Board-approved CDM programs during 2014 however, as noted in the Guidelines for Electricity Distributors Conservation and Demand Management ("CDM Guidelines"), released April 26, 2012, the Board has deemed Time-of-Use ("TOU") pricing to be a province-wide Board-approved CDM program.
-The Ontario Power Authority ("OPA"), now Independent Electricity System Operator ("IESO"), is to provide measurement and verification on TOU.
-The TOU savings allocated to PSP 2011 -2014 targets are 30kW and 0 Kwh.
+InnPower did not apply for any Board-approved CDM programs during 2014 however, as noted in the Guidelines for Electricity Distributors Conservation and Demand Management ("CDM Guidelines"), released April 26, 2012, the Board has deemed Time-of-Use ("TOU") pricing to be a province-wide Board-approved CDM program.
+The Ontario Power Authority ("OPA"), now Independent Electricity System Operator ("IESO"), has to provided measurement and verification on TOU.
+The TOU savings allocated to InnPower's 2011 -2014 targets are 103kW and 0kWh.

-In 2011 - 2014, PSP contracted with the IESO to deliver a portfolio of IESO-contracted province-wide CDM programs ("IESO Programs") to all customer segments including residential, commercial, institutional, industrial and low income.
-Most of these programs were rolled-out by the IESO in June 2011.
+In 2011, InnPower contracted with the IESO to deliver a portfolio of province-wide CDM programs ("IESO Programs") to all customer segments including residential, commercial, institutional, industrial and low income.
+Most of these programs were rolled-out by the OPA in June 2011.
 In 2011 program activities were centered on building a foundation for full program execution over the next three years of the program term, including staffing, procurement, and program delivery.